pcafrica/advanced_programming_2023-2024/lectures/13/13-py_c++.md

 ---

-# Examples
+# Other examples

-The examples provided are adapted and extended versions from [this GitHub repository](https://github.com/tdegeus/pybind11_examples).
+The examples provided in the `examples` folder are adapted and extended versions from [this GitHub repository](https://github.com/tdegeus/pybind11_examples).
 They demonstrate the use of Pybind11 in various scenarios.
-Remember to load the necessary modules, like Pybind11 and Eigen, before starting.

----

 # Further readings